atzori/pocketcube/README.md

 The first number represents the state in an internal coding (see source code comments for more info), followed by the sequence of moves in [Singmaster notation](https://en.wikipedia.org/wiki/Rubik%27s_Cube#Move_notation) to reach that state from the solved state.

 ## Notes
-The pocketcube library has been designed and developed from scratch by [Maurizio Atzori](http://swlab.unica.it/atzori) (University of Cagliari, Italy), on Dec 20, 2016.
+The pocketcube library has been designed and developed from scratch by [Maurizio Atzori](http://swlab.unica.it/atzori), [Dept. Maths/Computer Science](http://dipartimenti.unica.it/matematicaeinformatica/), (University of Cagliari, Italy), on Dec 20, 2016.
 If you find it useful, I'd be glad to know it.